vpelletier/python-libusb1/README.rst

 taking decisions for you.
 Thanks to this, python-libusb1 does not need to duplicate the nice existing `libusb1.0 documentation`_.

-Some description is needed though on how to hump from libusb1.0 documentation to python-libusb1, and vice-versa.
+Some description is needed though on how to jump from libusb1.0 documentation to python-libusb1, and vice-versa.

 ``libusb1`` module is a ctypes translation of ``libusb1.h`` file, including all